 Land was purchased in Politilly Bight and a water cistern was constructed in 2019.

-The first building on IFM’s mission campus, called Misión de Aqua Viva, will begin with the construction of the Granada’s home in December 2020, The mission teams/admin house is expected to be started later in the the year and completed by late 2021.
+The first building on IFM’s mission campus, called Misión de Aqua Viva, began with the construction of the Granada’s home in December 2020, The mission teams/admin house is expected to be started later in the the year and completed by late 2021.

 IFM is a support organization that partners with Pastor Dave in his calling to provide physical and spiritual food to the impoverished area of Punta Caliente, a short drive from Misión de Aqua Viva.

-In December 2020, IFM received its 501 (c)(3) chairatible non-profit tax exempt status from the U.S. Internal Revenue Service.
+In December 2020, IFM received its 501 (c)(3) charitable non-profit tax exempt status from the U.S. Internal Revenue Service.

 Bill and Vickie Greer